wandb/docs/docs/guides/hosting/scim.md

 }
 ```

-### Update Custom Role Metadata
+### Update custom role metadata

 - **Endpoint**: **`<host-url>/scim/Roles/{id}`**
 - **Method**: PUT
 - **Description**: Update the name, description or inherited role for a custom role in the W&B organization.
-This operation doesn't affect any of the existing i.e. non-inherited custom permissions in the custom role.
+This operation doesn't affect any of the existing, that is, non-inherited custom permissions in the custom role.
 - **Supported Fields**:

 | Field | Type | Required |